brendan0powers/bakelite/docs/protocol.md

 #### Limitations
 Due to their flexibility, bitfield structs may have a size that's not an even multiple of 8bit.
 This causes many non-byte aligned reads.
-This is size efficient, but makes them expensive to serialize.
+Non-byte aligned reads are size efficient but are expensive to serialize.
-To limit this impact, in order to use a bitfield in a normal struct (embedded or otherwise) it must be a multiple of 8 bits.
+To use a bitfield in a normal struct (embedded or otherwise), it must be a multiple of 8 bits.
 This limitation also applies when directly serializing a bitfield struct.
-If your bitfield struct is not naturaly a multiple of 8 bits, the `unused{n}` data type can be used to pad the data to the right size.
+If your bitfield struct is not naturally a multiple of 8 bits, the `unused{n}` data type can be used to pad the data to the correct size.

 ### Arrays
 Arrays are created by appending square brackets to the end of a type.
-`[n]` for fixed leng arrays, `[]` for variable length arrays.
+`[n]` for fixed length arrays, `[]` for variable-length arrays.
 There is some ambiguity when using arrays of strings or bytes.
 In such cases, the array indicator is placed after the type size.
-For example.
-A list of 5 variable length strings would look like this `string[][5]`.
+For example, a list of 5 variable-length strings would look like this `string[][5]`.

 #### Fixed Length
-Fixed length arrays always contain all their elements.
+Fixed-length arrays always contain all their elements.
 For example, an array of type `uint16[3]` will be encoded like this:

 <table>